-Cyberlux Corporation (the õCompanyö) was incorporated under the laws of the State of Nevada on May 17, 2000.
+Cyberlux Corporation (the "Company") was incorporated under the laws of the State of Nevada on May 17, 2000.
 Until December 31, 2004, the Company was a development stage enterprise as defined under Accounting Standards Codification subtopic 915-10 Development Stage Entities.
 The Company was publicly traded on the OTCBB exchange from August 2004 to May 2011 and is now traded under CYBL.PK on the OTC Markets.
-While the Company has generated revenues from its sale of products, the Company has incurred expenses, and sustained losses.
-Consequently, its operations are subject to all risks inherent in the establishment of a new business enterprise.
-As of September 30, 2014, the Company has accumulated losses of \$ 36,950,355.
+While the Company is generating revenues from its sale of products and services through the performance of its business units, the Company has incurred expenses, and sustained losses.
+Consequently, its operations are subject to all risks inherent in the establishment of an ongoing business enterprise.
+As of December 31, 2021, the Company has accumulated losses of \$28,676,552.
+Going forward, we intend to fully leverage this net loss carry-forward possible and use this tax advantage to maximize our cash flow from operations as a competitive advantage.